clikc-eu/clikc-recsys-app/README.md

 This is the CLIKC Recommender System Application repository for development.
 It has been developed by using LightFM for the recommender part and FastAPI for the microservice part.

-It is composed by two microservices:
+It is composed of two microservices:
-- Model Service: related to the recommender system.
-It communicates with the Recsys Interface Service only (via Docker Compose ports configuration).
+- Model microservice: related to the recommender system.
+It communicates with the Backend Interface microservice only (via Docker Compose ports configuration).
-- Recsys Interface Service: it receives requests and forwards them to the Model Service.
+- Backend Interface microservice: it receives requests and forwards them to the Model microservice.
+When it gets the recommendations it will send them to the application that made the request.
-Moreover a NGINX server is used.
+Moreover a NGINX server is used as a reverse proxy.
+It represents the TLS termination point.
+Model and Backend Interface microservices are supposed to run inside the same host machine; so no TLS communication is provided here.
+In order to communicate with the Backend Interface microservice from the outside an authentication is required.
+This is performed by sending a token via the HTTP header.
+Communication between Model and Backend Interface microservice requires authentication; this is performed by sending a token via the HTTP header.

 Each microservice is delivered via Docker containers by using Docker Compose.

 ### How to run it